 - A Social and Emotional Wellbeing Program (Bounce Back) from Pre-Kindergarten to Year 6.

-- A separate play area – with phased in participation with older boys (Years 1 and 2).
+- A separate play area – with phased in participation with older students (Years 1-2).

 - Whole school participation for certain events (e.g. House Assembly).

-- Informal buddy system with Junior and Senior School boys.
+- Informal buddy system with Junior and Senior School students.

-- An introduction to the Outdoor Education Program with a day at Southport for our Year 2 boys.
+- An introduction to the Outdoor Education Program with a day at Southport for our Year 2 students.

 - Chapel for Pre-Kindergarten to Year 2 once a week.

-- Early Learning Centre Assembly once a fortnight for boys and parents.
+- Early Learning Centre Assembly once a fortnight for students and parents/carers.

-- Early Learning Centre and Junior School combined Assembly every alternate fortnight for boys and parents.
+- Early Learning Centre and Junior School combined Assembly every alternate fortnight for students and parents/carers.